AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 On top of that, several major frameworks such as Symfony and Laravel make it a contender for large applications and small apps alike.
 In fact, it supports traditional Object Oriented programming and has a full class system with all kinds of cool stuff.

 It takes a week to from knowing nothing to building your own first rudimentary blog.
+It won't be very OOP but it'll work.

 ### Frameworks and tools